Transitrix

 The foundation.
 A text-native way to model an organisation — goals, processes, capabilities, and structure — as code.
 Says how to describe an enterprise so it remains readable, versionable, and executable.

-View on Marketplace →Dynamic strategy management that operates on the Transitrix model — updating as the enterprise model changes.
+Install →Dynamic strategy management that operates on the Transitrix model — updating as the enterprise model changes.
 Future commercial flagship.
 Not yet publicly available.

 A research platform for modelling what agents do inside a Transitrix-described enterprise.
 The behaviour layer of the stack.
 In narrative; not in active development in the next six months.